 Class of 2018

 I am a Ridley Flagship Scholar from Roanoke, Virginia, where I attended William Fleming High School and the Roanoke Valley Governor’s School.
 I am a Politics Honors major and History minor.
-Over the past summer, I interned with the Virginia Office of the Attorney General.
-On Grounds, I am the Senior Resident of Woody-Cauthen and Co-Chair of the Academic and Career Development Committee of the Black Student Alliance.
-I also serve as the Director of Book Club for the Black Male Initiative.
-Upon graduation in 2018, I plan to pursue a law degree.
+Over the past summer, I participated as a Training and Recruitment Initiative for Admission to Leading Law Schools (TRIALS) Fellow at Harvard and New York University.
+On Grounds, I am the Co-Chair of the Resident Staff Program and President of the Black Male Initiative.
+I also serve on the Class of 2018 Trustees Council.
+Upon graduation, I plan to pursue a law degree.

 I am an Echols and Holland Blackburn Scholar from Durham, North Carolina, where I attended Northern Durham High School.
 I am currently pursuing a double major in Spanish and Cognitive Science.
 I spent my summer interning with Vice President Lampkin’s office through the Meriwether Lewis Institute for Citizen Leadership.
 I am heavily involved in the Black Women’s initiative, serve as the current Outreach Chair for the University Guide Service, and plan to continue working with the Meriwether Institute for the next two years.
 I also work in the newly renovated Rotunda as a Student Ambassador.

 I am a Holland Blackburn Scholar hailing from Wichita, Kansas.
-I am majoring in African-American and African Studies and Drama with an intended minor in Studio Art, concentrating in Film.
-A playwright, director, and filmmaker, I am working towards a career in the film and television industry, particularly as a screenwriter.
+I am majoring in Drama and the African-American and African Studies Distinguished Majors Program.
 Additionally, I am a Miller Arts and Echols Scholar.
-Outside of my coursework, I am the producer and director of The Black Monologues, the president of The Paul Robeson Players, and the Co-Worship Leader for OneWay InterVarsity Christian Fellowship.
+As a playwright and filmmaker, I am working towards a career in the film and television industry, particularly as a screenwriter.
+Outside of my coursework, I am the founding producer and director of The Black Monologues and currently serve as the President of OneWay InterVarsity Christian Fellowship.